parbji/Pierre-Arbadji-Engineering-Portfolio/README.md

 Currently supporting the A220 (A2X) convergence program by structuring and consolidating engineering data across multiple international sites.
 Developing engineering dashboards for aerostructure project monitoring and defining KPIs for structural and production objectives.

+### Active Flight Controls Research Intern | **McGill EUS**
+*May 2025 – August 2025*

+Independently initiated and led a comprehensive research internship focused on developing active flight control systems for small-scale rockets.
+Successfully secured $11,500 in research funding and delivered validated PID-based roll-control algorithms with functional prototype demonstration.
+Developed mathematical models for roll-axis dynamics and created hardware test systems for validation.

 ### Process Engineering Intern | **SWS Boards Technologies**
 *May 2024 – July 2024*